bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 A timestamp is considered valid if it's within N seconds of the current time of the receiver.
 The RECOMMENDED value of N is 900 seconds (15 minutes) to allow peers to remain discoverable even after a large amount of clock drift.

-# Implicit Nonces

-The nonces in this document are integers that increment by 1 for each encryption.
-Nonces are never included in any message.
-Including nonces in messages would enable senders to be easily tracked by their predictable nonce sequence.
-This may seem futile if other layers of the system also leak trackable identifiers, such as IP addresses, but this document tries to avoid introducing any new privacy leaks in anticipation of leaks by other layers eventually being fixed.
-Random nonces could avoid tracking, but make replay protection difficult by requiring the receiver to remember previously received messages to detect a replay.

-One issue with implicit nonces and replay protection in general is handling lost messages.
-Message loss and reordering is expected and shouldn't cause complete failure.
-Accepting nonces within N of the expected nonce enables recovery from some loss and reordering.
-When a message is received, the expected nonce is checked first and then nonce + 1, nonce - 1, up to nonce +/- N. The RECOMMENDED value of N is 8 as a balance between privacy, robustness, and performance.

 # Re-keying and Limits

 Re-keying is a hedge against key compromise.
-The underlying algorithms have limits that far exceed reasonable usage (e.g. 96-bit nonces), but if a key was revealed then we want to reduce the damage by periodically re-keying.
+The underlying algorithms have limits that far exceed reasonable usage, but if a key was revealed then we want to reduce the damage by periodically re-keying.

 Probes are periodically re-sent with a new ephemeral public key in case the previous key pair was compromised.
 The RECOMMENDED maximum probe ephemeral public key lifetime is 20 hours.
 This is close to 1 day since people often repeat actions on a daily basis, but with some leeway for natural variations.
 If a probe ephemeral public key is re-generated for other reasons, such as joining a WiFi network, the refresh timer is reset.